Tuesday 15 September 2009

 I am a mentor to these kids.
 Maybe they still consider me to be also their teacher through life.
 I am privileged to share some of these Life Moments in their life.
 Maybe one day I will celebrate and witness with Shintu his graduation, his marriage and maybe even the birth of his first child...

 As my mentoree, it is he who has enriched my life by allowing me to share some of his special moments.
+The bicycle and the memory of this day will live eternally in our lives.

 This was also my LifeMoment, as much as as it was his.